 Several grants support this group.
 See listing below.

 The Human Genomics Group is focused on enabling medical breakthroughs via new and cutting-edge bioinformatic approaches.
-Situated at one of the largest computational centres dedicated to life sciences in the world, we span a wealth of expertise, including computer science, bioinformatics, statistics, molecular biology, genomics, and molecular dynamics.
 We are leaders in developing novel approaches to solve large-scale data-analytics problems, as evidenced by our publications in field-leading journals, track record in attracting competitive research funding, and our strong collaborative links with other high-profile research partners in Australia and overseas.
 We actively engage in higher education and professional training in bioinformatics, and regularly supervise postgraduate research students.

-Dr Bernard Pope (Lead Bioinformatician for Cancer Genomics.
+Assoc Prof Bernard Pope (Lead Bioinformatician for Cancer Genomics.
 Lead Bioinformatician for Clinical Genomics.
-Lecturer and Subject Coordinator, Elements of Bioinformatics, The University of Melbourne & Victorian Government Health and Medical Research Fellow, 2017-2020)
+Lecturer, MSc (Bioinformatics).
+Victorian Government Health and Medical Research Fellow, 2017-2021)

 Dr Chol-hee Jung (Bioinformatician)